Cicho\'n's maximum: Boolean ultrapowers

 \begin{facts} \begin{itemize} \item $M\models \varphi(\BUP{x_1},\dots,\BUP{x_n})$ iff $\lBrack \varphi^V(x_1,\dots,x_n)\rBrack \in U$.
 In particular, $j:V\to M$ is an elementary embedding. \item If $|Y|<\kappa$, then $j(Y)=j''Y$.
 In particular, $j$ restricted to $\kappa$ is the identity. $M$ is closed under ${<}\kappa$-sequences. \item $j(\kappa)\neq \kappa$, i.e., $\kappa=\crit(j)$. \end{itemize} \end{facts}

-As we have already mentioned, an arbitrary forcing-name for an element of $V$ has a forcing-equivalent BUP-name, i.e., a maximal antichain labeled with elements of $V$.
-If $\tau$ is a forcing-name for an element of $Y$ ($Y\in V$), then without loss of generality $\tau$ corresponds to a maximal antichain labeled with elements of $Y$.
+As we have already mentioned, an arbitrary forcing name for an element of $V$ has a forcing-equivalent BUP-name, i.e., a maximal antichain labeled with elements of $V$.
+If $\tau$ is a forcing name for an element of $Y$ ($Y\in V$), then without loss of generality $\tau$ corresponds to a maximal antichain labeled with elements of $Y$.
 We call such an object $y$ a ``BUP-name for an element of $j(Y)$'' (and not ``for an element of $Y$'', for the obvious reason: unlike in the case of a forcing extension, $\BUP{y}$ is generally not in $Y$, but, by definition of $\in^-$, it is in $j(Y)$).